nahuel242/documentation/docs/Using Randomness/vrf-security-considerations.md

 ## Use `VRFv2WrapperConsumer.sol` in your contract, to interact with the VRF service

-If you implement the [Wrapper Method](/docs/vrf/v2/wrapper/) then use `VRFv2WrapperConsumer`.
+If you implement the [Ad-hoc Method](/docs/vrf/v2/ad-hoc/) then use `VRFv2WrapperConsumer`.
 It includes a check to ensure the randomness is fulfilled by `VRFV2Wrapper`.
 For this reason, it is a best practice to inherit from `VRFv2WrapperConsumer`.
 Similarly, don't override `rawFulfillRandomWords`.